youngkin/hugoblog/content/post/gpioprogramming.md

   * System Timer
   * UART

-This section will focus on the first 3, GPIO, SPI, and PWM.
-These will provide enough context in order to get a basic understanding of the kinds of things the BCM2835 is capable of.
+As I have direct experience with the first 3 I/O functions, GPIO, SPI, and PWM, this section will focus on these.
+This will provide enough context in order to get a basic understanding of the kinds of things the BCM2835 is capable of as well as leveraging the information in the Addressing and Registers sections below in order to learn about and use the remaining I/O functions.

 #### GPIO

-In the BCM2835 datasheet the term GPIO refers to the lowest level of control of a physical pin.
+GPIO stands for General Purpose Input Output.
+In the BCM2835 datasheet the term GPIO refers to the most general, or basic, level of control of a physical pin.
 This is what's used to control the function of a pin, such as setting it as an input or output pin.
 It's also used to set or get the value of a pin.
 Values are conceptually referred to as HIGH and LOW, but they are represented by voltage, or lack thereof, passing across the pin.
 There are other types of settings for pins.
-One of these settings is used to control whether to detect a state change on the rising or falling edge of a pin's voltage.
+One of these settings is used to control whether to detect a state change on the rising or falling edge of a pin's voltage change.
 Another setting controls what are called pull-up/pull-down resistors attached to each pin.
 These resistors are used to explicitly control the value of a pin, 1 or 0, when a pin's voltage is in an indeterminate state.
 [This tutorial](https://www.electronics-tutorials.ws/logic/pull-up-resistor.html) has a reasonably good explanation for why pull-up and pull-down resistors are needed.

 The code associated with this article causes and LED to blink.
 Accomplishing this involves the following steps: